pghwang/activity-monitoring/README.md

 This project will output the following:

-    1. For each 16x16 image, a classification of the activity into seven classes (no activity, left step + right step, left step, right step, planking, push-up down, push-up up).
+    1. For each 16x16 activity image, a classification of the activity into seven classes (no activity, left step + right step, left step, right step, planking, push-up down, push-up up).
+    1. For each 16x16 yoga image, a classification of the activity into eight classes (no activity, balancing pigeon, dancers pose, eagle dristi, eagle pose, tree pose, warrior, standing).
     2. Precision, Recall, F1 Score, CV Accuracy, CV Standard Deviation, and Runtime for each of the six models.
     3. Optimal hyper-parameters for each of the six models.